You must be at least 19 years of age to apply for a SOP.

 By using the iAGCO online portal, which you can access by clicking the button to the left of the search bar at the top of this page, you will be able to create an account and manage your SOP applications anytime, from anywhere.

-As of April 1, 2018, LCBO stores will no longer accept or process applications for SOPs.
+As of April 1, 2018, LCBO stores no longer accept or process applications for SOPs.

 SOP applications are processed more quickly when applied for online and many can even be obtained on the same day when applied for through the iAGCO portal.

-All applications for Special Occasion Permits made online through the iAGCO portal must be paid for by Visa, MasterCard or Interac Online.
-Please note that Visa Debit is not a payment option with iAGCO.
+All applications for Special Occasion Permits made online through the iAGCO portal must be paid for by Visa, MasterCard, Interac Online, Visa Debit or MasterCard Debit.